elf-references/spec/spec.md

 ## The ELF `.reference` note

-The `.reference` note is an `SHT_NOTE` typed section, with the assigned section name `.reference`, with two sections.
+The `.reference` note is an `SHT_NOTE` typed section, with the assigned section name `.reference` featuring an optional name and required descriptor.

 `SHT_NOTE` sections are described on page 2-4 of the [ELF specification][elf], and the `.reference` note follows